 NOTE!
 It's always best to achieve peak headroom by mixing rather than taking a shortcut and reaching for your master fader (leave it at 0), or using a limiter.
 Sometimes this is ok but because we can't see everyone's mixing session and what kind of gain staging they have going on, we recommend this to be safe.

 The best thing you can do is keep these things in mind when you start mixing so you’re not scrambling at the end!

 Check out more details in these blog posts we've published:

-Once you’ve exported your audio from your DAW, always make sure to check the that the file plays back correctly and is the correct duration before uploading to LANDR.
+Once you’ve exported your audio from your DAW, always make sure to check that the file plays back correctly and is the correct duration before uploading to LANDR.

 - Avoid using compressors or limiters on your master output just for the sake of loudness (LANDR will take care of that for you).